L-spaces and knot traces: Zero-surgeries on ffpf knots

 Now suppose that $w \neq 1$, so that $H_1(V_0) \not\cong \Z$.
 Since the boundary of $V_0$ is a torus, any embedding $V_0 \subset S^3$ would identify it as the complement of a knot: the image of the torus $\partial V_0$ must bound a solid torus in $S^3$, say with core circle $\gamma$, so either $V_0$ is the solid torus $\overline{\nu(\gamma)}$ (that is, an unknot complement) or it is the complement $S^3 \setminus \nu(\gamma)$.
 But this would mean that $H_1(V_0) \cong \Z$ after all, so no such embedding can exist, completing the proof of the lemma. \end{proof}

 \begin{proposition} Let $J$ and $K$ be cable knots, neither of which is a $(\pm1,q)$-cable for any $q\geq 2$, and suppose that $S^3_0(J) \cong S^3_0(K)$.
 Then $J=K$. \end{proposition}

 \begin{proof} We may assume that $J$ is the $(p,q)$-cable of some nontrivial companion knot $C_J$, where $q \geq 2$ is the winding number of the cable and $\gcd(p,q) = 1$.
-Let $V_{p,q}$ be the result of $0$-surgery on the cable pattern in the solid torus.
-Then $V_{p,q}$ is Seifert fibered over $D^2(q,|pq|)$ with incompressible boundary \cite[Lemma~7.2]{gordon}, so it forms a piece of the JSJ decomposition of
+Let $V_{p,q}$ be the result of $0$-surgery on the cable pattern in the solid torus; this is Seifert fibered over $D^2(q,|pq|)$ with incompressible boundary \cite[Lemma~7.2]{gordon}.